Micheline Montreuil

-Helene Montreuil or Micheline Montreuil (born June 1952) is a Canadian lawyer, teacher, writer, radio host, trade unionist and politician.
+Helene Montreuil or Micheline Montreuil is a Canadian lawyer, teacher, writer, radio host, trade unionist and politician.

 As a transgender woman, she first became known for her legal struggles in front of the Canadian Human Rights Tribunal, the Superior Court and the Court of Appeal in Quebec.
 She is also known for her involvement as a politician.

 From 1986 to September 9, 2016, she used the first name of Micheline as she was known as Micheline Montreuil.
 Since September 9, 2016, she uses only the first name of Helene and she is now known under the name of Helene Montreuil.

 In the following text, the first names Helene and Micheline are used depending about the time, the circumstances and the context.
 This text is a translation from the French page where you can find many external links, but mainly in French.

 Biography

 Helene Montreuil is born in 1952 in the city of Quebec, town of her family since 1637 and always her residence town.
 She is the daughter of Louis Papineau Montreuil and Lina Chicoine and she is the grand daughter of Yves Montreuil, public notary in Quebec city and of Leonie Papineau, on father's side, and of Georges Alfred Chicoine and Mary Lapointe, on mother's side.
-She is the third child of a four children's family : Louise, Georges, Helene and Jean.
+She is the third child of a four children's family: Louise, Georges, Helene and Jean.

 Helene Montreuil studied civil law at University Laval, common law at University of Manitoba and University of Ottawa, management at University Laval, industrial relations at University of Paris I - Pantheon-Sorbonne, and finally, ethics and education at the University of Quebec in Rimouski.

-She works mainly as a lawyer since 1976 and as a professor of law, management and ethics since 1978.
+She works mainly as a lawyer since 1976 and as a professor of law, management and ethics since 1984 at the UQAR, the Université du Québec à Rimouski..

 On September 13, 2003, she married the lawyer and author Michèle Morgan at the Quebec City Palais des arts.
 The wedding was largely covered by the newspapers and the television.

-In 2006-2007, she worked as a lawyer at the Conseil de la justice administrative du Québec.

-Since 2007, she is back as a lawyer in private practise and teacher of ethics, law and management at the UQAR, the Université du Québec à Rimouski.

 She has written many books in law and management: